-The videos listed below were given by core developers at conferences.
-They highlight various aspects of MDAnalysis and show how to use it in a research context.
+The following videos, presented by core developers at conferences, highlight various aspects of MDAnalysis and demonstrate its use in research.

 @lilyminium’s talk at PyCon AU 2019 The universe as balls and springs: molecular dynamics in Python gives a general introduction to molecular dynamics and shows how to use MDAnalysis (and other tools such as OpenMM, nglviewer, pandas, plotly).
 If you want to better understand what MD simulations are and how scientists can make use of the vast Python eco-system to analyze (and run) MD simulations, start here: